cosmosking2050/API/MM7/README.md

 The Delivery Report URL and MO URL is configured in your Account's API Settings page.
 You can update it at any time.
 SOAP requests will be forwarded to your server every second and require an HTTP STATUS 200 response.
 You can also turn off the SOAP notifications to your server and download a CSV of final message statues from the User Interface.

-> We expect your server to accept our postback within 10 seconds by responding with a stanard HTTP STATUS 200 header (success).
+> We expect your server to accept our postback within 10 seconds by responding with a standard HTTP STATUS 200 header (success) and proper SOAP Response with matching TransactionID.
 If establishing a connection to your Postback URL takes longer than 10 seconds, the connection will time out and be dropped.
 If the connection times out or the HTTP code is not 200 we will retry the notification again five minutes later for a maximum of 5 retries per notification.

 <h4>API Limitations</h4>